lovetap-fm/policies/policies/cancellation.md

+---
+layout: policies.hbs
-# Cancellation policy
+title: Cancellation Policy
+---

-*Last updated March 1, 2023*
+_Last updated March 1, 2023_

 We want satisfied customers, not hostages.
 That’s why we make it easy for you to cancel your account, no questions asked.